JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

      fewer than 19 moves!
 4. The two solutions to this puzzle are nearly anagrams.
-The first has an extra R and the second has an extra D. How far can solutions to the same board be from each other in terms of distrobution of moves?
+The first has an extra R and the second has an extra D. How far can solutions to the same board be from each other in terms of distribution of moves?